Rachel Carson: Early life and education

 Oxford University Press expressed interest in Carson's book proposal for a life history of the ocean, spurring her to complete by early 1950 the manuscript of what would become The Sea Around Us.
-Chapters appeared in Science Digest and The Yale Review—the latter chapter, "The Birth of an Island," winning the American Association for the Advancement of Science's George Westinghouse Science Writing Prize.
-Nine chapters were serialized in The New Yorker beginning June 1951.
-The book was published July 2, 1951, by Oxford University Press.
-The Sea Around Us remained on The New York Times Best Seller list for 86 weeks, was abridged by Reader's Digest, won the 1952 National Book Award for Nonfiction and the John Burroughs Medal, and resulted in Carson's being awarded two honorary doctorates.
-She also licensed a documentary film based on it.
-The Sea success led to the republication of Under the Sea Wind, which became a bestseller itself.
-With success came financial security, and in 1952 Carson was able to give up her job in order to concentrate on writing full-time.
+Chapters appeared in Science Digest and The Yale Review, which published a chapter, "The Birth of an Island," which won the American Association for the Advancement of Science's George Westinghouse Science Writing Prize.
+Beginning in June 1951, nine chapters were serialized in The New Yorker.

+On July 2, 1951, the book was published by Oxford University Press.
+The Sea Around Us remained on The New York Times Bestseller List for 86 weeks, was abridged by Reader's Digest, won the 1952 National Book Award for Nonfiction and the John Burroughs Medal, and resulted in Carson being awarded two honorary doctorates.
+She licensed a documentary film based on it, The Sea, whose success led to republication of Under the Sea Wind, which became a bestseller.
+With success came financial security; in 1952, Carson was able to give up her job in order to concentrate on writing full-time.

 Carson was inundated with requests for speaking engagements, fan mail and other correspondence regarding The Sea Around Us, along with work on the script that she had secured the right to review.
 She was very unhappy with the final version of the script by writer, director, and producer Irwin Allen; she found it untrue to the atmosphere of the book and scientifically embarrassing, describing it as "a cross between a believe-it-or-not and a breezy travelogue."
 However, she discovered that her right to review the script did not extend to any control over its content.
 This led to many scientific inconsistencies inside the film.
 Despite Carson's requests to resolve these problems, Allen went forward with the script.
 He succeeded in producing a very successful documentary.
 It went on to win the 1953 Academy Award for Best Documentary Feature.
 However, Carson was so embittered by the experience that she never again sold film rights to her work.